Free Natural Medicine Newsletter - Enter Email Here:

 Good quality, pure fish-oil is the highest potency source of essential fatty acids (EFA's) found in nature.
 Flax seeds, while containing high amounts of EFA's, are not nearly as usable by the human body.
 EFA's are not produced by the body and without them we cannot live.

 Much research has been done, and continues to show that fish oil is useful as a mood stabilizer and anti-depressant, and it is non-toxic.
 It is widely recognized as a natural medicine for depression.
 It also has multiple other health benefits including heart health, prevention of stroke, diabetes, cancer, and arthritis.
-I used to pay $20 per 8 oz. bottle for Carlson's Fish Oil at Whole Foods.
-I've now found that it is available for less than that, for a 17 oz bottle, at vitacost.com.
-Carlson's is guaranteed pure, mercury free, and is high potency and is one of the best I've found.
+Be sure to look for a brand that is guaranteed pure, mercury free, and is high potency.

 Research articles showing the benefits of fish oil: